whoiswelliton/Computer_Engineering_UTFPR-PB/README.md

-#COMPUTER ENGINEERING
+**Computer Engineering**

-**Projects and Codes developed during my bachelor degree in Computer Engineering at UTFPR-PB**
+Projects, Algorithms and Codes developed during my bachelor degree in Computer Engineering at UTFPR-PB

-###Some of Subjects:
+Some of the subjects are: